Nayem73/MY-TECH-SHEET/java/interviewTODO.md

 72. what is NULL?

 73. Biggest challenges an industry can face? (from collecting BRD, making SRS, Software Development, Testing, Implementation)

+# ------------------ DeadLine 18th Feb -------------------

+1. in your BST code, if you add negative value or duplicate, then what happens

+2. about pointers you used in your BST code

+3. Given incomplete Java code of BST, implement the rest.

+4. make a binary tree into a balanced binary tree

+5. kubernetes e kivabe dhukano hoysilo and azure e kivabe upload dewa hoysilo.

+6. what is thread safety(synchronized) in java